Modern AI Methods Certificate Course Sequence

 Place: UW Seattle Campus

 Principles and methods for interpreting and processing images.
 Topics may include segmentation, object recognition, motion tracking, and convolutional neural networks.
 Students will acquire the toolset for setting up deep learning tasks and engineering best practices for training and fine-tuning deep neural networks.
 Students will be introduced to ethical considerations for computer vision projects.
-Prerequisites: CSE D501.
-CSE Modern AI Methods students only.
+Prerequisite: CSE D 501.

 CSE D 503 Natural Language Processing